 Of course, hygiene and providing dust baths are a crucial part of the equation as well (we will touch on this later in the post)

-To kickstart things and to put your mind at ease, I’ve placed my top tips directly below that will help you provide the best care for your chinchilla.
+To kickstart things and to put your mind at ease, I’ll begin with my top tips that will help you provide the best care for your chinchilla.

-While the rest of this information I present in this post is equally important, it really comes down to these 5 tips and areas of care that prove to be the most essential for your new chinchilla.
+While the rest of this information in this post is equally important, it really comes down to these 5 tips.
+These are the areas of care that are the most essential for your new chinchilla.

-Top 5 Tips for Providing Great Care to A Chinchilla
+Top 5 Tips For Providing Great Chinchilla Care

 All carry heavy importance and are listed in no particular order.